Sky Q: the next generation TV box

 Sky Q Hub

-Whilst Sky Q customers can use any broadband network, one advantage that comes with moving to a Sky internet package is access to one of the new Sky broadband hubs.
+Whilst Sky Q customers can use any broadband provider, one advantage that comes with moving to Sky broadband as well is access to one of the new Sky broadband hubs.

 The Sky Q Hub is a much sleeker looking thing than the existing Sky Hub.
 The 5GHz part of the dual band wireless has been upgraded to support the 802.11ac protocol, and it can support connections of up to 1 Gigabit.